 - Fill Formatting Only: It only fills the formatting and not the values.

-- Fill Without Formatting: This options fill the cells based on the recognized pattern but do not copy the formatting.
+- Fill Without Formatting: This option fills the cells based on the recognized pattern but does not copy the formatting.